hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Who tread the stage, or figure at the ball:
 >
-> His genius and his judgment none dispute,
+> His genius and his judgement none dispute,
 >
 > Except some quacks beneath him to refute.
 >